 To prepare students to appear in court, Clinic faculty provide intensive instruction in fact investigation, interviewing and counseling, evidence, civil procedure, and ethics, as well as the civil, criminal, and family law applicable to domestic violence litigation.
-In the seminar class, students participate in exercises designed to develop and refine essential litigation skills they will put into action in court, such as conducting direct and cross-examinations, delivering opening statements and closing arguments, introducing exhibits into evidence, and conducting negotiations.
-In addition, faculty work with students to develop a range of skills essential for professional excellence regardless of practice area, such as effective communication, how to exercise and communicate empathy, how to engage in meaningful self-reflection, and the art of humility.
+In the seminar class, students participate in exercises designed to develop and refine essential litigation skills they will put into action in court, such as conducting direct and cross-examinations, delivering opening statements and closing arguments, introducing exhibits into evidence, and engaging in negotiations.
+In addition, faculty work with students to develop a range of additional skills essential for professional excellence, including how to: communicate with various target audiences, exercise and convey empathy, engage in meaningful planning and reflection, and collaborate across difference.
 Additionally, students use their client representation experience to develop ideas about increasing access to justice and/or systemic reform.

 Students work in teams of two and represent several clients during the course of the semester.
-Students are fully responsible for all aspects of client representation, from conducting the initial intake interview to investigating facts, drafting a complaint, preparing witnesses for testimony, crafting oral arguments, and negotiating a consent CPO or taking the case to trial.
-Each student team has regular meetings with a supervisor to review and discuss litigation strategy.
-Students receive intensive feedback and support from their supervisors on drafts of court documents, as well as on interviewing, counseling, and negotiation plans.
+Students are fully responsible for all aspects of client representation, from conducting the initial intake interview to investigating facts, drafting a complaint, preparing witnesses for testimony, crafting trial materials, and negotiating a consent CPO or taking the case to trial.
+By assuming the role of lead lawyer, and taking on the responsibilities that flow from that role, students have the greatest opportunity to grow into their strongest professional selves during Clinic.
+At the same time, each student team has frequent meetings with a Clinic faculty supervisor to review and discuss litigation strategy, client counseling, and other issues that may arise during the course of client representation.
+Students receive intensive feedback and support from their supervisors on drafts of court documents, as well as on interviewing, counseling, witness examination, and negotiation plans.

 Over the years, students have found their Clinic semester to be one of the most intense, exciting, exhausting, and rewarding experiences of their lives.
 The benefits are substantial – by the time students complete the Clinic, they are likely to have more trial experience than most attorneys many years out of law school.
 Yet, enrollment in this litigation-intensive Clinic requires that students commit to fulfilling extensive demands on their time.
 Students have some opportunity for vacation time during their Clinic semester, but because they are representing clients in fast-paced, emergency cases, students must obtain faculty permission before making plans to leave town, even during school vacations and weekends.
 Although it is unusual, students may be required to continue with case work during the reading and exam period.

-Students participating in the either the Fall or Spring semesters of the Clinic will need to return to school several days before classes begin for Clinic Orientation.
+Students participating in either the Fall or Spring semesters of the Clinic will need to return to school the week before classes begin for Clinic Orientation.
 The DVC faculty will hold intensive preparatory sessions to get Clinic students up to speed on the substantive law and lawyering skills they will need to know to go to court with a client as soon as possible.

 On average, students can expect to spend approximately 35 hours per week engaging in DV Clinic work.